7.

 Follow these steps:

 1. Locate the boot.ini file on your computer.
-It is a hidden file by default; mine is
+It is a hidden file by default;

 located in C:\boot.ini.